-The compensation may be achieved either within the Metering Equipment or by software within CDCS or STDCS.

-Where compensation is applied the values used shall be recorded and supporting evidence to justify the compensation criteria shall be available for inspection by the SSA or its Agent.
+The compensation may be achieved in the Metering Equipment and in this event the applied values shall be recorded.
+Supporting evidence to justify the compensation criteria shall be available for inspection by either the SSA or its Agent for Stage 1 Metering Equipment or the Executive Committee for Stage 2 Metering Equipment.